JashBarbhaya/Credit-card-statement-parser/README.md

 # Credit Card Statement Parser

-A **Python Flask application** that extracts key information from credit card PDF statements for multiple banks including **ICICI, HDFC, AXIS, SBI, and KOTAK**.
-It retrieves essential details such as Bank Name, Cardholder Name, Card Last 4 Digits, Billing Cycle, Payment Due Date, and Total Amount Due.
+A Python Flask web application that automatically extracts key details from credit card PDF statements of major Indian banks — **ICICI**, **HDFC**, **AXIS**, **SBI**, and **KOTAK**.
+It identifies the bank and retrieves essential information such as **Bank Name, Cardholder Name, Card Last 4 Digits, Billing Cycle, Payment Due Date**, and **Total Amount Due**.
+The app intelligently handles different statement formats and neatly displays the extracted information on a results page.

 ---